SIBarcodeNetwork/ReadtheDocsMaster/Docs/BOLD_tips.rst

 If tissues/DNAs are stored in the SI Biorepository, add “Smithsonian Institution National Museum of Natural History” in the “Institution Storing” field.

-**Be aware that whatever value is listed in the SampleID field in the BOLD metadata spreadsheet will be the “specimen_voucher” in the GenBank record.**
+**Be aware that whatever value is listed in the Sample ID field in the BOLD metadata spreadsheet will be the “specimen_voucher” in the GenBank record.**

 .. figure:: /images/BOLD_spreadsheet_sampleID.png
   :align: center
   :target: /en/latest/_images/BOLD_spreadsheet_sampleID.png

+To alter Sample ID after initial sample data upload, email support@boldsystems.org to request the current Sample ID change request table.

 Adding BOLD Process IDs to GEOME
 ---------------------------------------------